 “The company has created a lot of opportunities – all of the workers here are from the area.
 I believe our personal success is due to our performance and attitude towards others.
 It’s thanks to GTE that I’ve been able to advance my life and family goals.”JESUS EDUARDO JAIME, Derrickman (2019)

-Employee Perspective: Sophia Nunez
+Employee Perspective: Sofia Nunez

 “My new role as a Well Engineer is a challenge.
 I’m learning new things every day.
 I’m constantly looking for the best ways to optimize wells by adjusting any of the numerous parameters that can affect a well’s performance.
-Working at this company has introduced me to several different areas of the business and helped me develop professionally through training and specialized courses.”SOPHIA NUNEZ, Well Engineer (2018)
+Working at this company has introduced me to several different areas of the business and helped me develop professionally through training and specialized courses.”SOFIA NUNEZ, Well Engineer (2018)

 Professional Development at Gran Tierra